-Excellent as underplanting for normal roses, ground cover roses are a low growing or prostrate form that have actually been around for a long time but ground cover roses have recently been promoted as ‘carpet roses’ and this is what they do.
+Excellent as underplanting for normal roses, ground cover roses are a low growing or prostrate form that have actually been around for a long time but ground cover roses have recently been promoted as ‘Carpet Roses’ and this is what they do.

-Requiring similar conditions to other roses they trivia in a humus rich moist soil and grow well in full sun to part shade, around 6 hours of sun a day is regarded as a minimum for good flowering.
+Requiring similar conditions to other roses they thrive in a humus rich moist soil and grow well in full sun to part shade, around 6 hours of sun a day is regarded as a minimum for good flowering.

 These low growing roses are suited for planting in pots and containers on a patio as well as in the garden border, rockeries or planted en masse, we have seen them used very successfully as median strip plantings.